vmware/chap/USERGUIDE.md

 A **signature** is a pointer to memory that is not writable.
 In the case of 'C++' a **signature** might point to a vtable, which can be used to identify the name of a class or struct associated with the given allocation.
 A **signature** might also point to a function or a constant string literal.

 A **pattern** is a way of narrowing the type of an allocation based on the contents of that allocation or based on incoming or outgoing edges from that allocation.
-At present there is just one pattern supported (old style Copy-on-write string bodies) but that will change in the near future to include nodes used in most of the std containers.
+A pattern can be used anywhere a signature can be used, but with a "%" preceding the pattern.
+At present the following patterns are supported:
+* COWStringBody - old style copy-on-write std::string bodies
+* VectorBody - dynamically allocated memory for std::vector

 #### How Chap Maps Signature Numbers to Names